flit/cpptemplate/README.rst

 "newline-eater" statement.
 It looks like ``{%>%}``, or ``{% -- comment >%}`` with a
 comment.
 This can be very useful is situations where you want to break a complex sequence of statements into multiple lines for better maintainability.

+Variable substitution statements also support a special newline control option enabled by placing a ">" character after the "$", like ``{$> ... }``.
+If the substitution expression evaluated to an empty string, then the next newline that would normally be output will be removed.
+This works even when there are multiple other statements between the variable substitution statement and the next newline.

 Comments
 --------